 The park, developed in 2018, comes inviting with the lush greeneries around its performance stage.

-London also put its best foot forward in the seasonal decorations that the city installs in the Town Center Park.
+And to take it up a notch, London also put its best foot forward in the seasonal decorations that the city installs in the Town Center Park.

 As in most cities, the choices of superb dining restaurants in London are in its downtown area.